Recommended Books, Videos, and Resources

 Vision Therapy Professionals

-While self-directed exercises and games can produce significant improvements, working with a qualified vision therapist or optometrist who specializes in binocular vision can accelerate your progress and help tailor a program to your specific needs.
+While self-directed exercises and games can produce significant improvements, working with a qualified vision therapist or optometrist who specializes in binocular vision can accelerate your progress and help tailor a program to your needs.
 If you have strabismus (misaligned eyes), professional guidance is especially important, as uncorrected strabismus combined with binocular exercises can sometimes cause double vision (diplopia).